oplatek/oplatek.github.io/_posts/2017-05-04-notes-on-aws.md

 I really enjoy combining the tools for debugging: Terraform plan & deploy commands are the commands where I discover the bugs.
 The AWS cli often helps me analyze the problemms, but returning to gold old fashion web browser and AWS console gives me alternative view where it is often on the first sight obvious what is wrong.

-### List of services which I use
+### List of services which
 - EC2
+    - renting machines
-    - autoscaling groups
+    - autoscaling groups - which can automatically scale based on traffic
-- ECR
-- ECS/Fargate
-- CloudWatch
-- ALB or ELB
+- ALB or ELB - load balancers
+- ECR - hosted docker container registry
+- ECS/Fargate - hosted containers on demand.
+I have only a little experience with Fargate, but it works like magic.
+- CloudWatch - basic tool to collect, display and monitor logs.
-- S3
+- S3 - object storage
-- Route 53
+- Route 53 - managed DNS service (cool with Terraform even for small a lot of small websites)